ezequieldlrosa/isles22/README.md

 ```

 ## Performance evaluation
-Metrics used in this challenge are found in utils/eval_utils.
+Metrics used in this challenge are found in utils/eval_utils and are also used to rank the teams in the challenge:
 * Dice Score
 * Absolute volume difference
 * Absolute lesion count difference
 * Lesion-wise F1-Score

+For information about the ranking computation, please check our [challenge documentation] (https://zenodo.org/record/6362388#.YpW-mJNBxQJ).

 ## Getting started
 A Jupyter notebook is provided to get started with ISLES'22.
 The notebook will guide you through the data loading process and performance evaluation of a simple segmentation approach.